 Racing Speed Tiers and Single Casting Rule

 An important consideration is that I only rank the fastest version of a specific casting (within a brand).
 For example, the Hot Wheels Ferrari F40, a fast casting.
 There are many F40's that have been produced.
 If I included every one I'll have a host of them in the rankings and I don't think that's very interesting.
 In the F40 example, my fastest is the red Gold Medal Speed version.
 So I don't replicate that by also including the Dash-4-Cash version.
 I will though call out those castings that have multiple versions that are really fast.
 I do though make exceptions to the single casting rule, however.
 For those castings where one is part of a vintage Hot Wheels set (i.e. Redlines, Blackwalls, Hot Ones or Ultra Hots), I will include that car, plus the more contemporary version if they both qualify.
-My bias is that I love the older sets and I feel like those are so unique.

 To help with classifying cars by speed, I organize them into different speed tiers.
 I derived the breaks based on how much time is associated with a one car length beat in a two-car race.
 Each 1 car beat difference represents a tier.
 Based on a review of numerous races using slow motion video capture, I was able to determine that a car beating another by one full car length equates to 23/1000's seconds on my track, assuming an average size/length car.
 My reference point for comparison is an average 2022 mainline Hot Wheels car, which on my track runs at 2.636 seconds.
 So a car with a 2.515 time would be 5.3 car lengths better than an "average" car (2.636 - 2.515 = .121.
 And .121 / .023 = 5.3).
 A beat of 5.3 car lengths would classify that car as 4-Star.
 See the table below for the breakouts.
 You can also use the 23/1000 metric to determine the "beat" between one car to another.
 For example, a 2.495 time car would beat a 2.548 time car by 2.3 car lengths.